 - Now that you’ve slowed down, make sure you are anticipating any potential collisions.
 Keep your distance from aggressive drivers and make sure to constantly scan the road, one of the most important things taught in driving school.
 To scan the road, check both side mirrors and the rearview mirror every 5-10 seconds, as well as looking both directions when entering intersections.

 - Make driving your priority.
 Many of us use the time we are driving to get other stuff done like a phone call or a quick bite to eat in between destinations.
 Though it is tempting to take advantage of this time given, the average American spends more than 12 days each year behind the wheel of a car, it is important to focus on driving.
-Choose an already assembled playlist to listen to and put your phone away.
+And that figure is even larger for truck drivers!
+Here are some tips: Choose an already assembled playlist to listen to and put your phone away.
 Wear your seatbelt and don’t engage in distracted driving.
 This means no eating, no doing your makeup, no talking on the phone, and no fiddling with the radio.
-Distracted driving is the number one cause of accidents.
+Distracted driving is the number one cause of car and truck accidents.